debezium/debezium-examples/saga/README.md

 $ http POST http://localhost:8080/orders < requests/place-invalid-order1.json
 ```

-Observe how the saga's state is `ABORTED`, with the `payment` step in state `FAILED`, and the `credit-approval` first in state `ABORTING`, then `ABORTED`.
+Observe how the saga's state is `ABORTED`, with the `payment` step in state `FAILED`, and the `credit-approval` first in state `COMPENSATING`, then `COMPENSATED`.

-Now place an order which exceeds the credit limit (the customer service rejects any value over 5000):
+Now place an order which exceeds the credit limit (customer 456 has an initial credit limit of $500.00, and this order exceeds this; alternatively, you can place the valid order request a number of times, until the accumlated value exceeds the limit):

 ```console
 $ http POST http://localhost:8080/orders < requests/place-invalid-order2.json